 What is a Podiatrist?

 Podiatrists take the same courses and hospital rotations during their training as general medical doctors, often side-by-side with them.
 However, podiatrists are required to take additional courses and hospital rotation that are specific to their area of specialization.
 Like all other doctors, podiatrists are required to take state and national licensing exams, as well as be licensed by the state in which they practice.
-According to theAmerican Podiatric Medical Association, there are more than 18,000 practicing podiatrists in the United States.
+According to the American Podiatric Medical Association, there are more than 18,000 practicing podiatrists in the United States.
 Podiatrists are in demand more than ever today because of a rapidly aging and active population.
 In addition, according to the association, foot disorders are among the most widespread and neglected health problems affecting people in this country.

-We treat the full range of foot and ankle issues.
+Chelsea Foot and Ankle treat the full range of foot and ankle issues.

 The Achilles tendon is the largest and the strongest tendon in the human body.
 It can withstand forces of in excess of 1,000 pounds.
 Even so, it one of the most frequently ruptured tendons.

 More than 25,000 people sprain their ankles every day, according to the American Orthopedic Foot and Ankle Society.

 Bunions are malaigned big toe joints that can become swollen and tender, causing the first joint of the big toe to slant outward, and the second joint to angle toward the other toes.